node-gradle/gradle-node-plugin/docs/usage.md

     // The directory where yarn is installed (when a Yarn task is used) yarnWorkDir = file("${project.projectDir}/.gradle/yarn")

+    // The Node.js project directory location
-    // Set the Node.js project directory (where package.json and node_modules are be located)
+    // This is where the package.json file and node_modules directory are located
-    nodeProjectDir = file("${project.projectDir}")
+    // By default it is at the root of the current project nodeProjectDir = file("${project.projectDir}")

     // Whether the plugin automatically should add the proxy configuration to npm and yarn commands